Georgian U-17 Liga: History

 The U17 competition started in 2016.
 Based on geographic principle, 27 teams were initially divided into four groups.
 Their winners, runners-up and two best three-placed teams then formed a ten-member Championship group.
 Locomotive became the first champions after a 4–1 victory over Saburtalo in the final match of the season.

 Starting from 2019, Dinamo Tbilisi have been represented in the league with two teams.
 Twice in a row in the early 2020s, Dinamo-2 even surpassed the main team, becoming champions in 2022.
 A year later, Saburtalo also doubled their representation.

 The 2020 league season was abandoned after seven rounds following a COVID-19 outbreak.
 The latter also affected the next season which was completed in July 2022 only.
-Iberia 1999 have dominated during the recent period, securing three out of four league titles.
+Iberia 1999 have dominated during the recent period, securing four out of five league titles.

 Current teams

-There are currently ten teams competing in U19 Golden League.
+There are currently ten teams competing in U19 Golden League: